Spread the love

 Into the Future

-Ponder then woke back up in the hospital.
-His family was by his side.
+Then, just like that, Ponder woke up in the hospital.
+His family was there by his side.
+And that’s when he realized he had been in a coma since the accident.

-Ponder reassured his family that everything will be okay as he fetches for a pen to jot down everything he remembered:
+He reassured his family that everything would be okay, then grabbed a pen to write down everything he’d just remembered:

 Final thoughts 💭

-Control your thoughts and emotions because they govern your actions.
+Control your thoughts and feelings because they drive what you do.

-As David Ponder realized, a promise made was a debt unpaid.
-Especially the promise he’d made to care and provide for his family.
+As David Ponder learned, a promise is like a debt that needs to be paid.
+Especially the promise he made to take care of and provide for his family.

-Overall, The Traveler’s Gift is a great read.
-It’s a fable that would appeal to anyone interested in history, spirituality, and personal growth.
+Overall, The Traveler’s Gift was a great read.
+It’s a story that mixes history, spirituality, and personal growth, so it’s perfect for anyone interested in those topics.